Oct 30th, 2024

 The Court ultimately found for the government and sustained Commerce’s denials of the eight Section 232 exclusion requests.
 Pursuant to the USCIT residual jurisdiction provision, 28 U.S.C. § 1581(i), the Court held that (1) Commerce’s denials were supported by record evidence, (2) Commerce’s denials did not contravene regulations and prior practice, and (3) Commerce’s denials reasonably focused on prospective evidence of steel production.
 The Court found that Seneca’s arguments that Commerce’s record was unsupported by sufficient evidence to be unpersuasive.
 Although the record evidence contained only three emails, the Court said that Commerce was permitted to rely on parties’ factual statements to determine their ability to meet their obligations as long as that reliance is reasonable and that it was Seneca’s burden to create an adequate record, not Commerce’s.
 The Court stated that Seneca bore the burden to establish that the steel article in question was not being produced in the United States.
 Although the emails provided by Seneca were short email chains and suffered various deficiencies as to relevance, the Court reasoned that Commerce’s job is simply to weigh that evidence.
 Without additional evidence, the Court affirmed the factual sufficiency of Commerce’s denials of all eight exclusions.

-agency practice that Commerce had contravened in its determination as to Seneca’s requests.
+Moreover, the Court found unpersuasive Seneca’s presentation of Commerce’s reasoning on three unrelated denials of steel exclusion requests under Section 232 as evidence of a past agency practice that Commerce had contravened in its determination as to Seneca’s requests.
 The Court found that Commerce’s reasoning as to the objectors in those unrelated denials did not control the outcome in this case.
 The Court deemed Commerce’s denials of Seneca’s requests consistent with the agency’s own regulations.
 The Court noted, however, that one seeming error although harmless, should be corrected: this is to clarify the meaning of fields 2.d and 2.f in its form so that the calculation of timeliness does not include double counting the shipping time in its equation.
 Finally, the Court disagreed with Seneca’s argument that Commerce’s approach, even if in line with Commerce’s own regulations and practice, gives short shrift to course-of-dealing evidence suggesting that the objector will not supply steel.
 Commerce had stated that it will consider sales correspondence, submitted as evidence, absent additional accompanying information, only if such correspondence occurred within 90 days of the submission of the exclusion request, and the Court found that cutoff to be reasonable.
 Although Seneca asked for Commerce’s consideration of older course-of-dealing evidence, the Court concluded that nothing compels Commerce to do so.
-The Court noted that requesters like Seneca are not without administrative recourse when faced with potentially unreliable domestic producers because a requested can submit an initial request after executing foreign purchase orders, undergo the multistep process outlined above if a domestic objector promises but later fails to supply steel, and receive relief from Commerce that is retroactive to the entries associated with the initial request.
+The Court noted that requesters like Seneca are not without administrative recourse when faced with potentially unreliable domestic producers because a requester can submit an initial request after executing foreign purchase orders, undergo the multistep process outlined above if a domestic objector promises but later fails to supply steel, and receive relief from Commerce that is retroactive to the entries associated with the initial request.